scrtlabs/marketplace/_sources/data-providers.txt

     :align: center
     :alt: Test Data set Folder After Publish

-The file naming convention is inconsequential, Catalyst will process any file with a CSV extension.
+The file naming convention is inconsequential; Catalyst will process any file with a CSV extension.
 As long as the data is correctly represented, it can be contained in one file or split across multiple files.

-On error, Catalyst simply stops and display the error in the standard output.
+On error, Catalyst simply stops and displays the error in the standard output.
 It does not roll-back the files already published.

 Publishing Live Data